feojeda/homeworkHCL/README.md

     + {**AA**}
     + {**C**}

-    And must be excecute in order:
+    And must be execute in order:
     {**A**,**B**} -> {**AA**} -> {**C**}